Environmental Initiatives

 ◆Initiatives for Reductions in FY2022 (Scope 1,2)

-Table4 Major initiatives to reduce CO2 emissions in FY2022 and ongoing effects
+Table4 Major initiatives to reduce CO2 emissions with ongoing effects

 ItemsScopeReduction EffectsRemarks